luisarizmendi/edge-demos/demos/microshift-embedded/README.md

-# Microshift sandbox
+# Microshift embedded images sandbox

 ## Background

-This "demo" is a little bit special, since I won't include demo steps.
-This could be re-named as a Microshift sandbox since this repo will give you the bit to deploy Microshift easily in a VM in your laptop without the need even of a public DNS name (by default it is using [nip.io](nip.io) ).
+This "demo" is a little bit special, since I won't include any demo steps.
+This could be re-named as a Microshift embedded images sandbox since this repo will give you the bit to deploy Microshift in a disconnected environment easily in a VM in your laptop without the need even of a public DNS name (by default it is using [nip.io](nip.io) ).

 References: